GrindeLab/STEAM/README.md

 # Installation

-This package is free to use and is covered under the MIT license.
-For more details, see LICENSE file and [here](https://opensource.org/licenses/MIT).
+This package is free to use, under the terms of the MIT License.
+For more details, see LICENSE and [here](https://opensource.org/licenses/MIT).

 To install *STEAM*, run the following commands in `R`: